 The drainage infrastructure was designed to ensure that flood depths in the road reserve do not exceed 300mm for 100yr ARI storm events.
-A retarding basin has been designed and constructed to alleviate existing and future flood risk.
-This retarding basin will also act as a landscape feature, to provide amenity to the industrial business park.
+A retarding basin has been designed and constructed to alleviate existing basin will also act as a landscape feature, to provide amenity to the industrial business park.
 Ultimately, the maintenance of this retarding basin will be Council's responsibility.

-A part of Melbourne University
+10 A part of Melbourne University